Pallavi Aiyar is a journalist and author. Her most recent book is the anthology “A Thousand Cranes for India: Reclaiming Plurality Amid Hatred.”

 But in India, without any equivalent demographic restrictions, that gender ratio was almost as bad: 110 boys for every 100 girls.
 And there were districts in states like Punjab and Haryana where it spiked to a horrifying 130 boys for every 100 girls.

-In the final analysis and notwithstanding the Communist Revolution, male preference remains strong in China.
+Still, notwithstanding the Communist Revolution, male preference remains strong in China.
 Moreover, some of the misogynistic practices stamped out, or at least sublimated, during the revolutionary years have re-emerged under the country’s new brand of red capitalism.

 Concubines, in the traditional sense, may have ceased to exist, but the practice of keeping mistresses is back.
-Female employment rates have been steadily decreasing over the last two decades.
-This is partly a result of a concerted effort to encourage women to focus on marriage and family instead of careers through the state-assisted dissemination of the idea of “leftover women” who are unable to find husbands because of their high levels of education and “unrealistic” demands.
-In her book on leftover women, Leta Hong Fincher further demonstrates the myriad ways in which the continuing patriarchal norms underlying inheritance have effectively kept women from benefitting from the trillions of dollars generated by China’s real estate boom.
+And female employment rates have been steadily decreasing over the last two decades.
+This is partly a result of a concerted effort to encourage women to focus on marriage and family instead of careers through the state-assisted dissemination of the idea of “leftover women,” who are unable to find husbands because of their high levels of education and “unrealistic” demands.
+In her book on leftover women, Leta Hong Fincher demonstrates the myriad ways in which the continuing patriarchal norms underlying inheritance have effectively kept women from benefitting from the trillions of dollars generated by China’s real estate boom.

 And yet, were I somehow given a choice in the matter, I would choose to be born a woman in China rather than in India.
 My chances of being healthy and educated would be higher and the likelihood of my having active agency over my life choices would be greater.

 Despite what fashion magazines might have us believe, a woman’s greatest dream is not to walk down the aisle in designer bridal wear, but merely to be able to go out for a walk without fear.
 Even if it is late at night.
 Even if it is unaccompanied.
 And this is a dream more likely realized in China.